antonander/cloud-developer/course-02/project/image-filter-starter-code/README.md

 ## Delivery notes

-- You can now access the endpoint through: http://udagram-ander-dev-dev.us-east-1.elasticbeanstalk.com/filteredimage?image_url={IMAGE URL}.
+- You can now access the endpoint through: http://udagram-ander-dev-dev.us-east-1.elasticbeanstalk.com/filteredimage?image_url={IMAGE_URL}.
 - The screenshot of the elastic beanstalk application dashboard after deployement was placed inside the 'deplyment_screenshots', it is named 'DEPLOLYMENT_SS.png'.

 ### Credits